AxisCommunications/acap-computer-vision-sdk-examples/hello-world/README.md

 ### Export the environment variable for the architecture

-Export the ARCH variable depending on the architecture of your camera
+Export the `ARCH` variable depending on the architecture of your camera:

 ```sh
 # For arm32